bbteammedia/ai-seo-tools/docs/report-field-and-feature.md

 - Fixed list of sections defined in `AISEO\Helpers\Sections::registry()`.
 - Each section row renders:
   - **Show section** checkbox (persisted as `visible` in the section object).
+  - Manual order input (`order`, 0–15) that sets the render priority.
   - Contextual metrics table (read-only) sourced from `ReportMetrics::build()`.
   - TinyMCE editor for the narrative body (`body`).
   - “AI” button that hits `Gemini::summarizeSection()` and replaces the editor content (and optional lists).